Researching the Records:

 One of the more noteworthy final score-lines was the drawn game of 1946 between Dromard and Ballymahon which failed to yield a single score.

 In January 1931 it was proposed at the County Board meeting to establish three grades of football instead of two leading to the implementation of the Intermediate Championship to encourage more football for clubs.
 In the first final Mullinalaghta defeated Clonbroney 4-8 to 1-2.
 The competition was retained again in 1932 when Edgeworthstown Young Ireland’s defeated Mullinalaghta in the final.
 The competition was discontinued in 1933.

 The Intermediate Championship which continues today can trace its direct beginning back to 1966.

-1927 – The first Junior Championship was played based on knockout with Ardagh defeating Colmcille 4 points to 1 in April 1927.
+1927 – The first Junior Championship as we know it today was played based on knockout with Ardagh defeating Colmcille 4 points to 1 in April 1927.
 Granard were previously credited with the title but they won the 1927 League defeating Ballymahon 5 points to 1 in Jan 1928.

 1928 – Clonguish defeated Drumlish in the Championship final though no score can be found.
 Granard were previously credited with this title but they reached the league final only to be defeated 2-4 to 2-3 by Clonguish in Sep 1929.

 1930 – Ardagh were awarded the replay against Columcille’s as the referee adjudged the latter not to have fielded in the alloted time.

 1935 – Whiterock Slashers defeated Sean Connollys in the Junior Championship Final in late 1935.
 Sean Connollys objected and this was upheld in early 1936.
 It is not fully clear if this resulted in Sean Connollys being awarded the title so rely on current records noting Sean Connolly as winners as circumstantial confirmation.